vapor-ware/synse-docs/docs/server/user/configuration.md

 you can verify that the config was picked up either by looking at the server logs, or by hitting the [`/config`](../api.v3.md#config) endpoint.

-The above can also be done simply in a compose file:
+The above can also be done in a compose file:

 ```yaml
 version: '3'